 Eating disorder treatment should involve early change.
-Within the first 6-8 weeks of treatment, there should be significant shifts in food/weight-related behaviors.
+Within the first six to eight weeks of treatment, there should be significant shifts in food/weight-related behaviors.
 If not, then swiftly, treatment should be adjusted accordingly.
 Many longer-term outpatient therapy interventions (like psychodynamic psychotherapy, “talk therapy”) can lead to emotional growth and healing over time but stabilizing an eating disorder needs to happen fast.
 Therefore, any issues that are not immediately impacting eating, should be put aside in the service of stabilizing eating and health.
 I don’t mean to be crass, but focused, changed-oriented, faster moving treatment invariably will be easier on your wallet… among other significant advantages.

 Alternative To Hospitalization for Kids and Teens

 For adolescents and children, Family Based Treatment is the gold standard.
 It involves once weekly family meetings structured to support parents in helping their child restore weight.
 FBT is an alternative to hospitalization for acutely ill kids/teens.
 Inpatient or residential programs are $1500-2000 plus per day.
 FBT runs at fraction of the cost (about 10-15% of the cost to be exact).